alyssa-norrenberns/motherboard-tutorial/motherboard-components.md

 **Here's a comprehensive definition:**

 > The central processing unit (CPU), also called a processor, is located inside the computer case on the motherboard.
-It is sometimes called the brain of the computer, and its job is to carry out commands.
+It is sometimes called the brain of the computer, and its job is to carry out commands.[^1]

 **How does this connect to the motherboard?**

-Specify slot / socket / etc.
+The CPU connects to the motherboard via a specialized *socket* called the CPU socket.[^1]

 ## Random Access Memory (RAM)